Macleodsolutions/SphericalHarmonicInference/README.md

 ### Training:

 For this experiment I used a conda environment running on Ubuntu 20.04 under WSL2 on Windows 11.
-</br>Anecdotally I'm a huge fan of the interoperability that's been provided by WSL, full speed linux GPU pass through
-and easy filesystem interop, literally a dream dev environment.

 1. Create a new conda environment:
    ```sh